 A prior section discussed that the minimum information model could help highlight research gaps that need to be filled to advance effective PDDI decision support (see The minimum information model will help highlight research gaps that need to be filled to advance effective PDDI decision support).
 A powerful method to accomplish this would be through the use of computable cohort descriptions — serialized queries that combine concept sets with logical operations to extract specific patient sub-populations from a clinical data repository.

-The Atlas clinical research tool created by the Observatational Data Health and Informatics collaborative has a powerful interface for creating, running, and sharing cohort descriptions (OHDSI 2017; OHDSI 2016).
-The Atlas cohort definition tool can support using complex “and/or/not” relationships to develop alternative cohort definitions that yield counts and rates limited to specified times and specific populations.
+The Atlas clinical research tool created by the Observational Data Health and Informatics collaborative has a powerful interface for creating, running, and sharing cohort descriptions (OHDSI 2017; OHDSI 2016).
+The Atlas cohort definition tool can support using complex “and/or/not” relationships to develop alternative cohort definitions that yield population-based counts and rates limited to specified times, exposures, and health condistions.
 Once created, cohort descriptions can be executed over any clinical dataset that is stored in the OHDSI common data model.
 For the given project, this would be especially useful for acquiring data from multiple sites on the frequency of exposure to PDDIs and frequency of harm for those exposed.

-The task force will show how a JSON/JSON-LD representation of PDDIs built using the minimum information model and the task force’s decision trees can be translated to computable cohort definitions in Atlas.
+The Task Force will show how a JSON/JSON-LD representation of PDDIs constructed using the minimum information model and the Task Force’s decision trees can be translated to computable cohort definitions in Atlas.
 The translated cohort definitions will then be used by interested OHDSI sites to generate evidence on frequency of exposure and frequency of harm for each of the risk paths through each decision tree.
 Each site will run the cohorts within Atlas to query their dataset using the cohort definition and store the resulting patient de-ids for further analysis.
 Site leads will then run the Atlas cohort summarization and visualization tool (OHDSI Heracles 2017) which will generate counts of individuals who were exposed to the drug, experienced an adverse event, or both.
 The results will be fed back into the PDDI decision trees as generated evidence and metadata.

 Conclusions